Changes in British English pronunciation during the twentieth century

 Oxford Dictionary of 1990 gave identical versions of the two

 words.
-The Daniel Jones English
+The EPD ie the Daniel Jones English

-Pronouncing Dictionary of 1991 still showed boarder with a diphthongal version
+Pronouncing Dictionary of 1991 still showed boarder

 in square brackets which indicated that it was current according to the